 - The Join function is used to combine individual paths, curves, and lines into a single shape.
-This is basically the opposite function to Break. - After selecting two or more shapes, the Join function can be accessed in any of the following ways: - \diamond Click on the Join icon on the Magic Toolbar
+This is basically the opposite function to Break. - After selecting two or more shapes, the Join function can be accessed in any of the following ways: - \Diamond

-- ♦ Press Ctrl+J - ♦ Right click on the screen and choose Shape Magic>Join from the menu - ♦ Go to Edit>Shape Magic>Join. - If the Join function is applied to the "Bob" example in the above section on Break, the word will now become all one shape and even the individual letters can no longer be selected:
+- ♦ Press Ctrl+J - Right click on the screen and choose Shape Magic>Join from the menu - ♦ Go to Edit>Shape Magic>Join. - If the Join function is applied to the "Bob" example in the above section on Break, the word will now become all one shape and even the individual letters can no longer be selected: